AlekseevDanil/AlekseevDanil/README.md

 <img src="https://media.giphy.com/media/9HSZX0Wtr82Vx0GnLT/giphy.gif" width="500">\
-_"The mind, once stretched by a new idea, never returns to its original dimensions."_
+_"The mind, once stretched by a new idea, never returns to its original dimensions"_

 <br/>